koltikin/ticketing-applicaton/README.md

 2. Projects create, update, delete, and complete functionality.
 3. Create, update, delete, and change task status functionality.
 4. Verify user, reset password (if the user forgot the password) functionality with JavaMailSender.
-5. Authentication and authorization functionality with SpringSecurity used Postgres for database, used thyme leaf as template engin.
+5. Authentication and authorization functionality with SpringSecurity.

 used postgres for database, used thymeleaf as templete engin......